Guidelines for Starting New AMI Programs

 The class will have one AMI-trained teacher and one non-teaching assistant.
 The full complement of Montessori materials is required.

-The class has achieved and documented all of the AMI standards and receives the AMI Recognized status for the current school year.
+The class has achieved and submitted documentation for all of the AMI standards in the yearly application, and receives the AMI Recognized status for the current school year.

 * The plan for the first two years may be spread over three years.